South Africa-Australia 1st Test Scoreboard | Taiwan News

-DURBAN, South Africa (AP) — Scoreboard Saturday at tea on Day 3 of the first test between South Africa and Australia at Kingsmead:
+DURBAN, South Africa (AP) — Scoreboard Monday after Australia beat South Africa by 118 runs in the first test at Kingsmead:

 |Australia 1st Innings: 351